When Is a Permit Required?

 - Within a setback zone or easement

 Exception: Ground-level, freestanding decks under 18 inches with no attached railings may be exempt.
 However, we recommend confirming with the county before building.
+For the statewide threshold logic, see our guide to Virginia deck permit requirements.

 Fairfax County Permit Process (Step by Step)